BSc Biochemistry Career Path

 Scope

-In addition to traditional career options, graduates of a BSc Biochemistry program may also pursue advanced degrees, such as a Master of Science or a Doctor of Philosophy (Ph.D.), in order to gain specialized expertise or qualify for certain career paths.
+In addition to traditional career options, graduates of a BSc Biochemistry program may also pursue advanced degrees, such as a Master of Science or a Doctor of Philosophy (Ph.D.), to gain specialized expertise or qualify for certain career paths.

 Overall, the scope of a BSc Biochemistry degree is broad and provides a strong foundation for a wide range of career paths in the scientific and healthcare fields.